 Solución de SUSE

-“When you want to set up a new SAP database server, there’s usually a great deal of legwork,” says Chris Nega, Manager, Systems Engineering at Day & Zimmermann.
+“When you want to set up a new SAP database server, there’s usually a great deal of legwork,” says Chris Nega, manager, systems engineering at Day & Zimmermann.
 “You have to set dozens of operating system parameters and it can take hours of research to find the right settings.

 The company also uses SUSE Manager to simplify other aspects of server management, such as patching.

 “For production systems, every machine has to be at the same patch level,” says Nega.
-“Previously, we had to log into each machine individually to install patches.
+“Previously, we had to log in to each machine individually to install patches.
 With SUSE Manager, you can just click a button to install the same package everywhere.
 It’s a guarantee that you are going to get the environment you expect.”

-SUSE Linux Enterprise Server for SAP Applications provides an environment that fully meets Day & Zimmermann’s needs for both business continuity and ease of management.
+SLES for SAP Applications provides an environment that fully meets Day & Zimmermann’s needs for both business continuity and ease of management.

-“When your systems are properly configured and clustered, and your patches are up to date, there’s much less that can go wrong,” says Nega.
+“When your systems are properly configured and clustered, and your patches are up-to-date, there’s much less that can go wrong,” says Nega.
 “We hardly ever need to call the SUSE support team, although when we do, they are fantastic.
 The last time we called them, it was the best support experience we’ve encountered in the past several years.”

 “We had one vendor try to sell us a hardware-based high availability solution that cost $70,000,” says Nega.
 “With SUSE, the high availability features are built directly into the operating system, so there’s no additional cost or complexity.
 It’s really a no-brainer.”